Over the last century, how has the global population trend been characterized?

 Prepare for the AMSCO AP Human Geography Test with comprehensive coverage.
 Enhance your learning with quizzes, flashcards, and detailed explanations.
 Ace your exam!

-The global population trend over the last century has been characterized by significant growth despite a decrease in fertility rates.
+The characterization of the global population trend over the last century is best described by the observation that the population has been growing, even as fertility rates have been declining.
 This phenomenon can be attributed to several factors.

 Subscribe